debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/fork_poliy.md

 ### Speedy Trial

-* This repository will contain a widely-accpeted version of Speedy Trial.
+* This repository will contain a widely-accepted version of Speedy Trial.
 * If Speedy Trial succeeds, all future versions will have to be compatible with it (enforcing soft fork)
 * If Speedy Trial fails, the original plan will be reconsidered
 * Bumping min confirmations may be implemented but probably with a lower number (12 instead of 100).